Polymorphic Iterable Sequential Effect Systems: Related and Future Work

-We know of two ways to deal with this.
-Our locking effect quantale (Definition \ref{def:locking}) uses multisets to avoid losing information: if a contractive function merges two locks, their multiplicities are summed, so the total number of lock acquisitions remains the same.
-Suenaga solves the problem differently: in his system the term $f$ above would be rejected if the two locks had the same level (as they must for caller passing the same lock for both to type check), because simultaneously held locks must have distinct levels (Definition \ref{def:dlf_suenaga}).
+We know of two ways to deal with this interaction between substitution and effects that have some notion of multiplicity.
+Our locking effect quantale (Definition \ref{def:locking}) uses multisets to avoid losing information: if a function merges two locks, their multiplicities are summed, so the total number of lock acquisitions remains the same.
+The alternative is to impose constraints on what substitutions are permitted. \citet{suenaga2008type} does this: in his system the term $f$ above would be rejected if the two locks had the same level (as they must for caller passing the same lock for both to type check), because simultaneously held locks must have distinct levels (Definition \ref{def:dlf_suenaga}).
+Giving the two formal parameters distinct levels would then make the application ill-typed.
 Notice however, that Suenaga's system does not form an indexed effect quantale according to Definition \ref{def:indexed_eq}.
-While it is naturally monotone, the substitution of $x$ for both locks is still semantically defined, but would not yield an effect quantale homomorphism between instantiations of $\mathcal{DL}(-)$.
-Instead Suenaga's system relies crucially on the type system only requiring functorial behavior for certain classes of functions \emph{constrained by the type environment} --- intuitively it relies on the fact that the type system only performs type-preserving substitutions, and that substituting $x$ for lock variables at two distinct levels would be ill-typed, so the type system does not allow corresponding substitutions and the interaction of the pre-indexed effect quantale with such functions is irrelevant.
+While it is naturally monotone, the substitution of $x$ for both locks is still semantically defined, but would not yield an effect quantale homomorphism between instantiations of $\mathcal{DL}(-)$ (since the substitution would map defined compositions to undefined compositions).
+Instead Suenaga's system relies crucially on the type system only requiring functorial behavior for certain classes of functions \emph{constrained by the type environment} --- intuitively it relies on the fact that the type system only performs type-preserving substitutions, and that substituting $x$ for lock variables at two distinct levels would be ill-typed, so the type system does not allow corresponding substitutions, and the interaction of the pre-indexed effect quantale with such functions is irrelevant.
 This is the only example we know of that requires a more refined, type-environment-dependent domain of sensible behaviors for working with substitution.
 Identifying general principles here seems worthwhile future work, but seems likely to require additional examples to avoid over-specializing.
 Such generalization would require the definition of the appropriate variation on indexing to be defined mutually with the relevant restrictions on substitution imposed by the particular type system.
+Another approach could be employing HM(X)-style constraints~\cite{odersky1999type} to ensure functions are only called with arguments that would not lose track of information; like an approach closer to Suenaga's system, this would require refining how indexed effect quantales handle their index sets.